Today, I am sharing how i made this quilted cover for my tablet!

 Sew all the way across, edge to edge, along each line you drew.
 Pull all your treads to the back/inside piece, tie securely and trim.
 Use fray check on the knots to ensure they are extra secure.

-Next, lay out your fabric out flat.
-Use your to judgement on how much room you want in your pocket and how much overlap you want with the flap.
+Next, lay out your fabric flat.
+Use your judgment on how much room you want in your pocket and how much overlap you want with the flap.
 Mark the edge of the pocket and pin in place.

 Start sewing from the top of the flap to the bottom edge of the pocket, about 3/8 inch from the edge.
 Repeat on the other side.